rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 In this part, we'll edit our website to make sure it looks good on phone browsers.

 We'll do this by [testing the website on a phone](https://prowe214.medium.com/tip-how-to-view-localhost-web-apps-on-your-phone-ad6b2c883a7c).
-We'll also add a dark mode in this part.
+We'll also add a dark mode in this part, and a drop down menu for the menu bar buttons.

 We want our website to be compliant with standard accessibility requirements, including [ADA](https://www.ada.gov/resources/web-guidance/) and [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/).